An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: for data sciences with the GUDHI library

 In this experiment, the 3d acceleration of 3 walkers (A, B and C) have been recorded from the sensor of a smart phone\footnote{The dataset can be download at this link \url{http://bertrand.michel.perso.math.cnrs.fr/Enseignements/TDA/data_acc}}.
 Persistence homology is not sensitive to the choice of axes and so no preprocessing is necessary to align the 3 times series according to the same axis.
 From these three times series, we have picked at random sequences of 8 seconds in the complete time series, that is 200 consecutive points of acceleration in $\R^3$.
 For each walker, we extract 100 time series in this way.
 The next block of statements computes the persistence for the alpha complex filtration for \verb+data_A_sample+, one of the 100 times series of acceleration of Walker A. {

-} From \verb+diag_Alpha + we can then easily compute and plot the persistence landscapes, see Figure~\ref{fig:landsc_data_A_sample}.
-For all the 300 times series, we compute the persistence landscapes for dimension 0 and 1 and we compute the three first landscapes for the 2 dimensions, see Figure~\ref{fig:landsc_data_A_sample}.
+} From \verb+diag_Alpha + we can then easily compute and plot the persistence landscapes, see Figure~\ref{fig:landscForest}(a).
+For all the 300 times series, we compute the persistence landscapes for dimension 0 and 1 and we compute the three first landscapes for the 2 dimensions.
 Moreover, each persistence landscape is discretized on 1000 points.
 Each time series is thus described by 6000 topological variables.
 To predict the walker from these features, we use a random forest \citep{breiman2001random}, which is known to be an efficient in such an high dimensional setting.
-We split the data into train and test tests at random several times.
-We finally obtain a averaged classification error around 0.95.
-We can also visualize les most important variables in the Random Forest, see Figure~\ref{fig:Importance_Sensors}.
+We split the data into train and test samples at random several times.
+We finally obtain an averaged classification error around 0.95.
+We can also visualize the most important variables in the Random Forest, see Figure~\ref{fig:landscForest}(b).

-\paragraph{Acknowledgements} This work was partly supported by the French ANR project TopData ANR-13-BS01-0008 and the ERC project GUDHI (Geometric Understanding in Higher Dimensions).
+\paragraph{Acknowledgements} This work was partly supported by the French ANR chair in Artificial Intelligence TopAI.
 We thank the authors of \cite{kovacev2016using} for making their data available.